Home » Recipes » Main Dish » Chicken » Roasted Citrus Chicken

 This delicious Roasted Citrus Chicken is flavored with zesty ingredients like lemons and oranges, among other aromatics like fresh rosemary sprigs and parsley.
 It’s wonderfully easy to make, extra juicy and so tender!

-The minimal effort here is SO worth the delicious results.
-The chicken meat is tender, juicy and never dried out, while also being so unbelievably full of flavor from all the citrus and herbs.
+• Perfectly cooked.
+The chicken meat is tender, juicy, and never dried out, while also being so unbelievably full of flavor from all the citrus and herbs.
 And the seasoned, roasted chicken skin on the outside?
 Swoon.

-• Chicken – Buy a 5-6 pound whole chicken with the giblets removed.
-Unless you’d like to remove the giblets yourself, of course – more power to you!
+• Chicken: Buy a 5-6 pound whole chicken with the giblets removed.
+Unless you’d like to remove the giblets yourself, of course, more power to you!

-• Olive Oil – While extra virgin olive oil is preferred, avocado oil can be used in a pinch.
+• Olive Oil: While extra virgin olive oil is preferred, avocado oil can be used in a pinch.

-• Orange – Sliced into wedges.
+• Orange: Sliced into wedges.

-• Lemon – Also sliced into wedges.
+• Lemon: Also sliced into wedges.

-• Rosemary – Use fresh rosemary sprigs, not dried rosemary!
+• Rosemary: Use fresh rosemary sprigs, not dried rosemary!
 The sprigs will provide the best flavor and aromatic experience.

-• Parsley – Just like the rosemary, your parsley should be fresh.
+• Parsley: Just like the rosemary, your parsley should be fresh.

 • Salt and Pepper

-• Garlic Powder – Toss a little extra in there if you want a more prominent garlicky flavor.
+• Garlic Powder: Toss a little extra in there if you want a more prominent garlicky flavor.

-• Lemon Pepper – This seasoning is what makes the skin of the chicken so mouthwatering.
+• Lemon Pepper: This seasoning is what makes the skin of the chicken so mouthwatering.

 Orange juice is being squeezed on top of the seasoned chicken.

-Make it flavorful: Coat chicken skin and the inside of the bird with olive oil.
+• Make it flavorful: Coat chicken skin and the inside of the bird with olive oil.
 Cover with spices inside and out.
 Squeeze the juice from 1/2 of the lemon and 1/2 of the orange over the breasts of the chicken.
 Place citrus rinds in the pan with chicken.

-Roast: Roast uncovered for about 1 hour and 20 minutes, until chicken is cooked through and reaches an internal temperature of 165°F. You can estimate about 20 minutes of baking time per pound of chicken.
+• Roast: Roast uncovered for about 1 hour and 20 minutes, until chicken is cooked through and reaches an internal temperature of 165°F. You can estimate about 20 minutes of baking time per pound of chicken.

-How to use a meat thermometer: Insert your meat thermometer deep into the chicken breast, but making sure not to touch bone, and cook chicken until it reaches 165°F.
+Want to keep your chicken juicy?
+Use a meat thermometer!
+It’s the only way to guarantee you have baked your chicken to the exact temperature needed.
+Insert your meat thermometer deep into the chicken breast, but making sure not to touch bone, and cook the chicken until it reaches 165°F. You’ll never end up with a dry chicken again!

-Tips for Roasted Citrus Chicken
+Tips for Success

 • Gravy: The juice/gravy that gathers at the bottom of the baking dish is absolutely mouthwatering.
 We like to pour it onto the chicken right before serving for some added flavor!
 You can also thicken it with flour to create a homemade chicken gravy.